AJoanBell/week2_challenge/README.md

 5. Next I included all my other work that I felt was relevant

-6. Link to final deployment
+6. Link to final deployment: https://ajoanbell.github.io/week2_challenge/

 7. Screenshot of final deployment